Planning Your Trip to Monteverde

 While it's common for travelers to spend 2-3 days in Monteverde on a Costa Rica trip of a week or longer, it's possible to visit on a quick long-weekend trip to the country.
 It's unlikely that you'd be able to fit much else into a 2-3 day Costa Rica itinerary, though, so if that's all the time you have, you'll need to make some tough decisions about which of Costa Rica's many attractions is your priority.
 If that priority is beautiful Monteverde, then read on for some ideas for what you can do in the area during your stay.

-For more, check out our Ultimate Guide to Monteverde: Costa Rica's Lost World.
+For more, check out the Ultimate Guide to Monteverde: Costa Rica's Lost World.

 Monteverde in an Afternoon